On Structural Properties of Risk-Averse Optimal Stopping Problems: Characterization of the structure of the optimal policy

-Consider the componentwise partial order $\preceq$ on $\mathcal X\subseteq\R^n$.
-By \Cref{thm:one-step}, if, in addition, $M_t$ is monotone for every $t$, then the one-step look-ahead policy is optimal and of control limit-type.
-We next present verifiable conditions that ensure \Cref{assump:one-step} given $M_t$ is monotone. \begin{assumption} For each $t$: (i) $M_t(x)$ is increasing (resp., decreasing) in $x$; (ii) for all $x$, $M_t(x)$ and $M_{t+1}(x)$ have the same sign; and (iii) $x\preceq\tilde X_{t+1}(x)$ (resp., $\succeq$) a.s. \end{assumption} Condition (ii) is automatic in time-invariant systems.
+By \Cref{thm:one-step}, if, in addition, $M_t$ is monotone for each $t$, then the one-step look-ahead policy $\overline d$ is optimal and of control limit-type.
+We next present verifiable sufficient conditions that ensure \Cref{assump:one-step} given $M_t$ is monotone. \begin{assumption} For each $t$: (i) $M_t(x)$ is increasing (resp., decreasing) in $x$; (ii) $\forall x$, $M_t(x)$ and $M_{t+1}(x)$ have the same sign; and (iii) $x\preceq_c\tilde X_{t+1}(x)$ (resp., $\succeq_c$) a.s. \end{assumption} Condition (ii) is automatic in time-invariant systems.
 Condition (iii) captures ``non-improving'' dynamics.
-For instance, in transplant decision-making or machine maintenance models where larger state $X_t$ denotes poorer health, $x\preceq\tilde X_{t+1}(x)$ a.s. indicates that, upon continuation, the state almost surely does not improve. \begin{corollary} Under \Cref{assump:trans-inv,assump:one-step-threshold}, the one-step look-ahead policy is optimal and is a control limit policy. \end{corollary} \begin{proof} Consider the case $M_t$ is increasing (the decreasing case is analogous with reversed inequalities).
+For instance, in transplant decision-making or machine maintenance models where larger state $X_t$ denotes poorer health, $x\preceq_c\tilde X_{t+1}(x)$ a.s. indicates that, upon continuation, the state almost surely does not improve. \begin{corollary} Under \Cref{assump:trans-inv,assump:one-step-threshold}, the one-step look-ahead policy $\overline d$ is optimal and is a control limit policy. \end{corollary} \begin{proof} Consider the case $M_t$ is increasing (the decreasing case is analogous with reversed inequalities).
 Fix $x$ with $M_t(x)\geq0$.
 By (i) and (iii) in \Cref{assump:one-step-threshold}, $M_t\big(\tilde X_{t+1}(x)\big)\geq 0$ a.s.
-By (ii), $M_{t+1}\big(\tilde X_{t+1}(x)\big)\geq 0$ a.s., so \Cref{thm:one-step} implies the one-step look-ahead policy is optimal.
+By (ii), $M_{t+1}\big(\tilde X_{t+1}(x)\big)\geq 0$ a.s., so \Cref{thm:one-step} implies $\overline d$ is optimal.
 Finally, the monotonicity of $M_t(x)$ implies a control limit structure (as in \Cref{lemma:cl-policy}). \end{proof}

 The following example illustrates \Cref{coro:one-step-threshold}. \begin{example}[Asset selling with past offers retained \cite{bertsekas2012dynamic}] An asset receives monetary offers each period.
 Let the offers be an i.i.d. sequence of random variables $\{W_t\}$ supported on a bounded, nonnegative interval.
 If an offer is accepted, the proceeds can be invested at a fixed interest rate $r$, and past offers remain available for acceptance later.
 Let $X_t$ be the maximum offer observed up to time $t$; then $X_{t+1}=\max\{X_t,W_t\}$.
 The stopping cost equals the negative of the accepted amount compounded over the remaining horizon, $s_t(x_t)=-x_t(1+r)^{T-t}$, with no running cost.
 The one-step loss is